 About the Curriculum

 The Drama GCSE course investigates scripted and devised drama practically and in a written exam.
 Those interested in the technical aspects of the theatre can join the stage team to learn about light and sound from our full-time technical manager, working up to designing and operating these elements for performance.
 Others can learn the art of stage costuming and make-up.
 The Theatre hosts outside theatre companies and workshops from specialist practitioners as programming permits, most recently Splendid Productions, Smokescreen, & the New Mutiny Theatre Company.
 LAMDA classes are offered in Acting and the Speaking of Verse and Prose.

 Two school plays or, in alternate years, a musical and a play, form the centrepiece of each dramatic year.
-Recent productions include Coram Boy, Amadeus, Oliver!, Tis Pity She’s A Whore, The Crucible, Much Ado About Nothing, The Mobile Phone Show, How To Think The Unthinkable, A Midsummer Night’s Dream and Journey’s End.
+Recent productions include Coram Boy, Amadeus, Oliver!, Tis Pity She’s A Whore, The Crucible, Much Ado About Nothing, The Mobile Phone Show, How To Think The Unthinkable, A Midsummer Night’s Dream, Journey’s End, One Man Two Guv'nors, Guys & Dolls and Legally Blonde.
 The dramatic year begins with Curtain Raisers, small scale studio pieces, text-based (sometimes written by pupils) or improvised.
 There is an annual Junior Play for the Third and Fourth Forms.
 There is also a 400-seat open air theatre in the school grounds where the Founder’s Day Play is performed to a packed house each Summer Term.
 The annual House Play Festival and Bancroft One Act Playwriting competition offer pupils further outlets for dramatic creativity.
 Several Lancing pupils have won places with the National Youth Theatre in recent years and a number of OLs are currently in training for or breaking into the profession.